-Mercury gets released in greenhouse through the breaking of thermometers or the use of bi-chloride of mercury as a disinfectant on beds in greenhouse.
-Vapours from metallic mercury quickly cause damage to the plants.
-The damage can be noticed when peduncles of young buds turn yellow and then black.
-The colour of flowers also get dark and the leaves of the plants are scorched.
+Mercury gets released in the greenhouse through the breaking of thermometers or the use of bi-chloride of mercury as a disinfectant on beds in a greenhouse.
+Vapors from metallic mercury quickly cause damage to the plants.
+The damage can be noticed when the peduncles of young buds turn yellow and then black.
+The color of the flowers also gets dark and the leaves of the plants are scorched.

 - Greenhouse growing problems – 2,4-D in greenhouse growing